-The prenatal period is very crucial for both pregnant women and the developing fetus.
+The prenatal period is very crucial for both pregnant women, and the developing fetus.
 This period has a tremendous effect on the growth and development of the fetus.
-Not only this, but this period is also vulnerable to affected by various teratogens.
+Not only this, but this period is also vulnerable to effect by various teratogens.
 As we all have seen, there are a number of dangers that can pose a potential risk to the growing fetus.
 Some of the most common dangers and environmental risks from teratogens can be prevented or minimized to the maximum possible extent.
 Genetic and hereditical issues are generally unavoidable.
 However, it can be also deducted through genetic tests if attempts are made within the due time schedule.
-In both of the cases, early prenatal care of pregnant women and the developing fetus can help both to cope up with potential problems of prenatal development.
+In both of the cases, early prenatal care of pregnant women, and the developing fetus can help both to cope up with potential problems of prenatal development.
 Developmental irregularities result from environmental irregularities that occur at the same time as the formation of a particular organ begins.
 A younger developing organism is likely to be more seriously affected by environmental disturbances.
-In the embryonic stage, some developments are considered to be critical developmental periods.
-During these periods the environmental disturbances may be more hazardous than in other stages.
-The first three months of prenatal life are the most critical period.
-All the organs are in the formative stage so any organ may become malformed due to environmental disturbances.
+In the embryonic stage, some developments are considered as critical developmental periods.
+During these periods the environmental life is the most critical period.
+All the organs are in the formative stage, so any organ may become malformed due to environmental disturbances.
 From the sixth month to nine-month pregnancy hazards are fewer but some environmental changes may bring about a setback to the mental growth of the child.

-Therefore, the total period of pregnancy is a period when proper care must be taken and conditions made such that the unborn child proceeds through normal developmental pattern and no physical and mental damage occurs to them, which can make them post-natal life miserable.
+Therefore, the total period of pregnancy is a period when proper care must be taken, and conditions made such that the unborn child proceeds through normal developmental pattern and no physical and mental damage occurs to them, which can make them post-natal life miserable.